kaalam/document.source/kaalam/_posts/2018-2-2-what_does_jazz_enable.md

 <h3>Q: But first, what is Jazz?</h3>

 Before we continue, you need to understand what Jazz is.
-The introduction in this [2500 word post](https://kaalam.github.io/jazz_reference/basics_fundamental.html) is all you need to follow the rest of this discussion.
+The introduction in these [vision articles](/jazz_reference/basics_jazz_vision.html) is all you need to follow the rest of this discussion.
 We tried to make it rigorous and short, the result may be too technical or assuming too much knowledge, sorry for that.

 <h3>Q: You stated "current frameworks are a hindrance in the exploration of new ideas", isn't that too strong?</h3>